ietf-wg-alto/draft-alto-oam-yang/design.md

 resources (Section 9.1.5 of {{RFC7285}}).

 For each type of ALTO information resource, the 'resource' entry may also need type-specific parameters.
-These type-specific parameters include two categories:
+These type-specific parameters can be split into two categories:

 1. One category of the type-specific parameters is common for the same type of ALTO information resource.
 They declare the Capabilities of the ALTO